fairlearn/fairlearn/docs/user_guide/mitigation.rst

 :class:`fairlearn.postprocessing.Thresholder` is a post processing technique which outputs a binary prediction based on group-specific thresholds.
-The specified thresholds can work in two directions (positive/negative), and can be applied to the output of the :code:`predict()` function a regressor, :code:`predict_proba()[:,1]` of a classifier, or on :code:`decision_function()` of SVC/LogisticRegression.
+The specified thresholds can work in two directions (positive/negative), and can be applied to the output of the :code:`predict()` function of a regressor, :code:`predict_proba()[:,1]` of a classifier, or on :code:`decision_function()` of SVC/LogisticRegression.
 Examples of these different applications can be found below.